glendale banner

 Glendale (Frayser's Farm)

-A Vital Partnership: In 2006 and again in 2007, the Richmond Battlefields Association partnered with the Civil War Preservation Trust to purchase key tracts of the Glendale battlefield.
-RBA dedicated $275,000 to the Glendale/Frayser's Farm preservation effort.
-This joint effort was the springboard leading to the preservation of virtually all remaining core battlefield.
-It is a shining example of the effectiveness of a local "on the ground" preservation group coupled with the powerful resources of a prominent national organization.
-Everybody wins!
+A Vital Partnership: In 2006 and 2007, the Richmond Battlefields Association partnered with the Civil War Preservation Trust to secure critical tracts of the Glendale battlefield.
+The RBA dedicated $275,000 to the Glendale/Frayser's Farm preservation effort—a joint venture that served as the springboard for protecting virtually all the remaining core battlefield.

 glendale map